06 Dec Forgiveness

 That evening I drove back to the hospital to pick up my friend who had stayed with the family.
 I brought along another mutual friend and in the confusion of the moment he was under the impression that Avi had not survived.
-He was incredibly relieved to find out that he was alive.
+He was incredibly relieved to find out from hearing me tell the driver who had hit him what was going on.
 When we got to the hospital Avi was awake and crying.
 He had fractured his skull and his pelvis, but the prognosis was cautiously optimistic.
 The next morning he stood up, and he ate food.

 His siblings stayed with our other friends and we stopped by a couple of times to say hello.
 One night we all went out to pizza and Ivan asked when his parents and Avi were going to get there.
 He had forgotten that they were still in the hospital.
 When he realized he kind of chuckled but he was also feeling the strain.

 Over the first few days we got a steady stream of positive news and I passed it on to the driver of the car.
 We both thought of it as a miracle.
 Being able to share this news with her only increased the sense of awe at his progress.
 In just over a week after the accident Avi came home.
 Two weeks from the accident we were all together carving pumpkins and it was hard to believe that anything had even happened.
 While he had been diagnosed with a traumatic brain injury that was meant to require months of physical therapy, he seemed more talkative and connected than before the accident.
 A couple of days later he was back at school and even though his parents had previously been told that he would have to have months of therapy he was told that he didn’t need to return.